willcrichton/lecture-intelligence/README.md

 1. Go to `chrome://extensions` and enable "Developer mode" (top-right).
 2. Click "Load unpacked" (top-left) and select the "panopto-scraper" directory in this repository.
 3. Go to [Panopto](https://stanford-pilot.hosted.panopto.com/Panopto/Pages/Sessions/List.aspx#isSharedWithMe=true).
 Find a video from the course you want to analyze, and click the course link in the thumb nail, e.g. "Fall 2019 - Programming Languages".
 4. Click the "V" icon in the top right of the browser.
+Wait for both confirmation popups to appear.
 5. Your data has now been populated and anonymized into the `data` directory of this repository.

 ### Analytics dashboard